hetima/DSP_PlanetFinder/README.md

 ## Attention

 Information on all planets cannot be retrieved immediately after loading.
 Information acquisition begins when the game started.
 This will take some time.
 Progress will be displayed as the window title until all information has been calculated.
+Starting with game version 0.10.32.25779, this work is no longer necessary and is available immediately (or performed only once), since the information is stored in the save data.

 Favorite feature adds/removes the "★" character directly to the planet name.
 Manually adding or removing the "★" character will affect this.